rememberSoftwares/yacana/docs/README.md

 agent1.simple_chat()
 ```

-⚠️From now on we will not set the *endpoint* attribute anymore for clarity and will resort to the defaults.
+⚠️From now on, for clarity, we will not set the *endpoint* attribute anymore for clarity and will resort to the defaults.
 If your LLM is not served by Ollama or isn't on your localhost you should continue setting this value.

 ### Creating Tasks

 The whole concept of the framework lies here.
 If you understand this following section then you have mastered 80% of Yacana's building principle.
 Like in LangGraph, where you create nodes that you link together, Yacana has a Task() class which takes as arguments a task to solve.
 There are no hardcoded links between the Tasks so it's easy to refactor and move things around.
-The important concept to grasp here is that through these Tasks you will give instructions to the LLM in a way that the result must be computable. meaning instructions must be clear and the prompt to use must reflect that.
+The important concept to grasp here is that through these Tasks you will give instructions to the LLM in a way that the result must be computable.
+Meaning instructions must be clear and the prompt to use must reflect that.
 It's a Task, it's a job, it's something that needs solving but written like it is given as an order!
 Let's see some examples :

 ```python
 from yacana import Agent, Task